Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to UNDP, it is necessary to improve gender inequality through education.
 (Photo: QT)

-Addressing gender inequality in Asia-Pacific starts with correcting unfair regulations and improving education, according to United Nations Development Programme (UNDP) Regional Director Kanni Wignaraja.
+Addressing gender inequality in Asia -Pacific starts with correcting unfair regulations and improving education, according to Kanni Wignaraja, regional director of the United Nations Development Programme (UNDP).

-In some countries, women do not have bank accounts or can not own land, said the UNDP regional director.
-This is a reality that needs to be addressed and these regulations need to be amended.
-In terms of education, she said, there needs to be a change in thinking and action.
+In some countries, women do not have bank accounts, cannot own land, said the UNDP regional director.
+This is a reality that needs to be considered and these regulations need to be amended.
+In terms of education, she said that there needs to be a change in thinking and action.

-According to the Asia-Pacific Human Development Report 2024, which Wignaraja released in Tokyo, Japan last week set three priorities for development: putting people at the center, adjusting growth strategies to create more jobs while protecting the environment, and focusing on political reform and scientific development to turn ideas into reality.
+According to the Asia- Pacific Human Development Report 2024, which Wignaraja released in Tokyo, Japan last week set three priorities for development: putting people at the center, readjusting growth strategies to create more jobs while protecting the environment, and focusing on political reform and scientific development to turn ideas into reality.

 In the current situation, Ms. Wignaraja stressed that creating space for women is a big issue.